 change is so often less difficult than it seems!

-Eating wholesome food greatly helps both reduces stress, helps you to cope, and reducing the harmful effects of stress on your body.
+Eating wholesome food gives your body the tools to reduce the harmful effects of stress on your body.
 It is your tool to help yourself, use it.

 #5 KEEP A FOOD LOG